dbcavalcanti/porousLab/README.md

 # porousLab

-**porousLab** is a MATLAB program for performing numerical simulation of two-phase flow in porous media using the Finite Element Method (FEM).
+**porousLab** is a MATLAB program for solving multiphysics problems, mainly in the context of geomechanics and fractured porous media, based on the Finite Element Method (FEM).

 ---